discourse/discourse-subscriptions/README.md

 * 4111 1111 1111 1111

-Visit `/patrons/subscribe` and enter a few test transcations.
+Visit `/s/subscribe` and enter a few test transactions.

 ## Warranty